gbaik/web-historian/helpers/archive-helpers.downloadUrls.journal.md

 ### Step 1: Specification
 <!--record here -->
 Input: array (list of URL)
-Output: html file (index html files from every site in the url list)
+Output: index.html file (index html files from every site in the url list that is not archived) into the archives site file
-Side-effects: Rewriting the archived html files with updated version
+Side-effects: None
 Constraints: None
 edge cases: None